I just want to send you a thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey.

 If I read a crappy cover letter, I'm basically in an irritated mood... yet another person who wants to waste my time.

-Because of this, my default decision as to whether or not to vote to interview this candidate has switched from neutral to "reject."
+Because of this, my default decision as to whether to vote to interview this candidate has switched from neutral to "reject."
 Keep in mind, this is before I even read the resume.

 Now, I will still glance at the resume (the key word here being "glance," as opposed to "read carefully") to look for any AMAZING accomplishment that would veto my default decision.